ChifiSource/Toolips.jl/README.md

 - [ToolipsModifier](https://github.com/ChifiSource/ToolipsModifier.jl) - ServerExtension, Servables
 - [ToolipsCanvas]() - Servables
 ## Basics
   Toolips.jl is not like other web-development frameworks you might have used in the past.
 Toolips can be used as both a micro-framework and a full-stack framework, as well as everything in between.
+Routing with toolips is done using the route() method, which will return a route.
+We then put our route into a ServerTemplate, which can be started using the ServerTemplate.start() function.
 ```julia
   using Toolips
   using JLD2